5 Benefits of a Switch to Wire Welding Processes in Pipe Welding | MillerWelds

 The RMD process is engineered with a high-quality arc specifically tailored for open root/joint pipe and vessel welding.

-Early prediction of the short clearing enables the power source to quickly reduce the available current, which minimizes the excessive arc force on the puddle.
-This results in a calm, controllable puddle.
+Early prediction of the short clearing enables the power source to quickly reduce the available current.
+This minimizes the excessive arc force on the puddle and results in a calm, controllable puddle.

 The smooth arc and bead profile wets out nicely — helping welders of all skill levels produce high-quality welds.